 Do you feel lonely at work?
 Are you doing anything about it?

 This is not a marketing question per se, but it’s about marketers’ well-being.
+So I hope these entrepreneurship tips help you.

 Be well.
 Enjoy your downtime.
 Until next time.